Jammy2211/PyAutoLens/docs/general/configs.rst

 These config files are found at 'autolens_workspace/config/non_linear' and they contain the default settings used by every non-linear search.
-The [search], [settings] and [initialize] sections of the non-linear configs contains settings specific to certain non-linear searches, and the documentation for these variables should be found by inspecting the `API Documentation <https://pyautolens.readthedocs.io/en/latest/api/api.html>`_ of the relevent `NonLinearSearch` object.
+The [search], [settings] and [initialize] sections of the non-linear configs contains settings specific to certain non-linear searches, and the documentation for these variables should be found by inspecting the `API Documentation <https://pyautolens.readthedocs.io/en/latest/api/api.html>`_ of the relevent non-linear search object.

-The following config sections and variables are generic across all `NonLinearSearch` configs (e.g. config/non_linear/nest/DynestyStatic.ini, config/non_linear/mcmc/Emcee.ini, etc.):
+The following config sections and variables are generic across all non-linear search configs (e.g. config/non_linear/nest/DynestyStatic.ini, config/non_linear/mcmc/Emcee.ini, etc.):

 [updates]
    iterations_per_update -> int
-        The number of iterations of the `NonLinearSearch` performed between every 'update', where an update performs visualization of the maximum log likelihood model, backing-up of the samples, output of the model.results file and logging. visualize_every_update -> int
+        The number of iterations of the non-linear search performed between every 'update', where an update performs visualization of the maximum log likelihood model, backing-up of the samples, output of the model.results file and logging. visualize_every_update -> int